4bitfocus/LootRollLedger/README.md

 ## Improvement Opportunities

-1. If the same item is linked by different players they will be tracked separately
+1. If the same item is linked by different players, each item roll will be tracked separately.
-2. Roll ties are not handled correctly and only one of the two ties will be announced
+2. Roll ties are not handled correctly and only one of the two ties will be announced.